 Hi everyone, if you are looking for ways of saving on taxes in India then this article is for you.
 Paying taxes is one of the most responsibilities for all residents of a country and it’s very important for the development and functioning of the country.
 But no one can deny this, paying taxes is a huge pain, especially for salaried individuals.
 Even the government knows this and hence the system provided us with a host of entirely legitimate ways of saving taxes.
-When you are in your 30s and 40s, where you can actually use the money, you got by saving tax for your utmost needed events and priorities at that point.
+When you are in your 30s and 40s, where you can actually use the invested money and the returns you got by investing in some tax-saving investment options.

 How to save tax under section 80C?
 What are the options available?

 Following are the list of option Income-tax Act 1961 provides – Tax-Saver FDs, PPF (Public Provident Fund), ELSS Funds, NSC (National Saving Certificate), Life Insurance Premiums, NPS (National Pension System), Home Loan Repayment, Payment of Tuition Fees, EPF, Senior Citizens Saving Scheme and Sukanya Samriddhi Yojana.

 1. Tax-saver Fixed Deposits (FDs):

 These FDs are different from our normal FDs, usually, in normal FDs, we don’t have any lock-in and even if some banks offer lock-in, it will be maxed for 1 year.
 Tax-saver FDs have a lock-in of 5 years, offering a fixed rate of interest (get updated yourself with the current rate of interest FDs give).
 But remember the returns/interest on these FDs is taxable.
 With this investment option, you can save Rs 1.5 lakh from Taxation.

 2. PPF (Public Provident Fund):